-While fruiting varieties of trees or shrubs may hearken to the true agricultural use of the River Islands project, the use of such species can create maintenance challenges and become problematic as litter creating rodent or pest problems.
-These species should be avoided except in specific locations where maintenance and control can be exercised.
+the true agricultural use of the River Islands project, the use of such species can create maintenance challenges and become problematic as litter creating rodent or pest acceptable trees.) problems.
+These species should be avoided except in specific locations where maintenance and control can be Design of private landscape areas should incorporate exercised.